InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/sound.md

 However, consciousness rests on the cusp between our world and the ones beyond.

+The Human Programming Technologies are a subset of the Applied Spiritual Technologies, and relate to manipulating the consciousness.

 These technologies help transition into the necessary states of consciousness for opening the gateways,